 - Opposes a political party or candidate.

-If you would like to know more about the steps involved in setting up, incorporating or running a charity or have any questions, get in touch with our lawyers on 1300 544 755.
+If you would like to know more about the steps involved in setting up, incorporating or running a charity, see the ACNC website and follow the steps on registering your charity.

 Was this article helpful?